strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides.md

 ---
 title: Migrate Guides - Strapi Developer Documentation
-description: The following documentation includes all the migration guides for a Strapi application.
+description: All the migration guides for a Strapi application.
 ---

 # Migrations guides